fernando-vdmr/Group13Project/README.md

 Risks:
   Lucas- No experience developing apps, no experience in java which I believe is what we would use to make the app.
 Not a huge amount of programming experience in general.
 Only languages I know are c++, matlab, and c.
     General Problems- maybe lack of access to a server to store photos of people using the app.
+  Xi - Little to no experience developing apps.
+Not well versed in java, last time I used java was in high school.
+Not sure where to start for the app development.

 Risk Mitigation Plan:
   Lucas- Willing to learn java, I can get access to an android phone emulator to test the sofware on.
 I can easily find open source resources to learn how to develop an android app.
 Version Control: We will be using Github to version control our mobile application.
+  Xi - Had learned java before, can probably pick it up relatively quickly.
+Can probably research where to start and will be able to build on that progress.

 Development Method: Agile method??